yshrsmz/BuildKonfig/README.md

 }
 ```
 - `packageName` Set the package name where BuildKonfig is being placed. **Required**.
+- `objectName` Set the name of the generated object.
+Defaults to `BuildKonfig`.
 - `defaultConfigs` Set values which you want to have in common. **Required**.

 To generate BuildKonfig files, run `generateBuildKonfig` task.